Term vs. Permanent

 - Guaranteed Acceptance

 With universal life insurance, a policyholder can transfer money between the insurance and savings components.
-It allows the flexibility of being able to use the savings component to pay the premium in the event the return on the savings is small at a given time, or the insured has run into financial difficulty.
+It allows the flexibility of being able to use savings to pay the premium in the event the return on the savings is small at a given time, or the insured has run into financial difficulty.

 There are two variants of universal life: